ovhlabs/knowledge-base/en/_posts/2014-12-12-docker-in-5-minutes-on-runabove-with-docker-machine.markdown

 that allows you to easily setup multiple Docker hosts across multiple cloud providers, and use them with your local Docker client.

-In this guide you'll discover how to use Docker Machine on RunAbove.
-This is **an experiment**: Docker machine uses a [development branch](https://github.com/docker/docker/pull/8265) of Docker implementing a TLS encryption and a identity-based authentication (planned for Docker 1.5).
+In this guide you'll discover how to get started with Docker Machine and boot quickly your first Docker Instance on RunAbove ready to host your first containers.

-# Install Docker Machine command line
+# Install Docker Machine and Docker client

 <div style="float:right; margin-left: 15px;">
 	<a href="https://github.com/docker/machine">